RequestNetwork/requestNetwork/packages/advanced-logic/specs/payment-network-erc777-fee-superfluid-0.1.0.md

 The payment is mainly expected through a SuperApp payment contract, but the request issuer can also declare payments manually.
 Fees shall not be paid for declarative payments.

-The SuperApp contract does the ERC777 token transfer on behalf of the user.
-The contract ensures a link between an ERC777 transfer and a request through a `paymentReference`.
+The SuperApp contract does the ERC777 token stream on behalf of the user.
+The contract ensures a link between an ERC777 SuperFluid stream and a request through a `paymentReference`.
 This `paymentReference` consists of the last 8 bytes of a salted hash of the requestId: `last8Bytes(hash(lowercase(requestId + salt + address)))`:

-The contract also ensures that the `feeAmount` amount of the ERC777 transfer will be forwarded to the `feeAddress`.
+The contract also ensures that the `feeAmount` amount of the ERC777 stream will be streamed to the `feeAddress`.

 - `requestId` is the id of the request
 - `salt` is a random number with at least 8 bytes of randomness.
 It must be unique to each request
 - `address` is the payment address for payments, the refund address for refunds
-- `feeAmount` is the amount of the transfer that should be paid in fees
+- `feeAmount` is the amount of the stream that should be paid in fees
 - `feeAddress` is the address where the fee will be sent to
 - `lowercase()` transforms all characters to lowercase
 - `hash()` is a keccak256 hash function